A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Introduction

-By solving the above problem at each time instant for the given state as the initial state $x_0$ with some mathematical programming algorithm, one can obtain the optimal policy.
+where $k$ is the time index, $\bm{x} \in \mathbb{R}^n$ is the state vector, $\bm{u} \in \mathbb{R}^m$ is the control input, and $l(\bm{x,u})$ is a cost function.
+By solving the above problem at each time instant for the given state (estimate) as the initial state $\bm{x}_0$ and implementing the resulting $\bm{u}_0$ as the control action, one can effectively implement an optimal feedback policy.
 This is a basic idea behind the popular model predictive control (MPC) method.
-However, the model inevitably has some mismatch with the real system due to model errors, stochastic disturbances, noise, etc. The basic MPC formalism does not allow one to consider various uncertainties in the optimization, but instead compensate for their effect passively through the state feedback.
+However, the model inevitably has some mismatch with the real system due to model errors, disturbances, noise, etc. The basic (deterministic) MPC formalism does not allow one to consider various uncertainties in the optimization, but instead compensate for their effect passively through the feedback.
 This can lead to a performance loss including constraint violations.
-To address this problem, reinforcement learning (RL) has been adopted as an alternative to MPC in the process system engineering field (\cite{yoo2020reinforcement, petsagkourakis2020reinforcement}).
+To address this problem, reinforcement learning (RL) has been suggested as an alternative to MPC in the process system engineering field (see \cite{yoo2020reinforcement, petsagkourakis2020reinforcement, shin2019reinforcement}).

-An RL agent finds the optimal policy by exploring different parts of the state space through simulations to learn the approximate value of each state.
-Using the Bellman’s optimality principle, the value estimate can be improved iteratively, with the aim of eventually identifying the optimal value (\cite{bellman1966dynamic}).
-For this, the system and the problem studied is formalized as a Markov Decision Process (MDP).
-The MDP formulation is composed of the state space ($\bm{S}$) and state ($\bm{x} \in \bm{S}$), action space ($\bm{A}$) and action ($\bm{u} \in \bm{A}$), the state transition model, and the reward function ($r: S \times A \to R$) (\cite{puterman2014markov}).
-The state transition model is equal to \eqref{Eq:state_transition_model} in this study but can be generalized to specify probabilistic transitions and/or the effect of stochastic noises.
+An RL agent finds the optimal policy by exploring different parts of the state space through simulations or by probing the real system to learn the approximate value of each state.
+Using the Bellman optimality principle, the value estimate can be improved iteratively, with the aim of eventually identifying the optimal value (\cite{bellman1966dynamic}).
+In RL, the control problem is formulated as a Markov decision process, which is composed of the state space ($\bm{S}$) and state ($\bm{x} \in \bm{S}$), action space ($\bm{A}$) and action ($\bm{u} \in \bm{A}$), the state transition model, and the reward function ($r: S \times A \to R$) (\cite{puterman2014markov}).
+The state transition model \eqref{Eq:state_transition_model} is used in this study but this can be generalized to specify probabilistic transitions and/or the effect of stochastic noise terms.